 Under the above-mentioned circumstances stipulated by Section 190, if agent appoints another person in the matter of the agency, that other person may assume the position of either a sub-agent or a substituted agent.
 Section 191 states that a sub-agent is a person employed by and acting under the control of the original agent in the business of agency.
 Since the sub-agent is appointed by the act and under the control of the agent, there is no privity of contract between the sub-agent and the principal.
-The sub-agent for any moneys due from him.
+The sub-agent, therefore, cannot sue the principal for remuneration and, similarly the principal cannot sue the sub-agent for any moneys due from him.
 Each of them can proceed against his immediate contracting party, viz, the agent except where the sub-agent is guilty of fraud.
 In that case the principal has a concurrent right to proceed against the agent and the sub-agent.
-A sub-agent originally appointed by the principal.
+A sub-agent properly appointed, however, can represent the principal and bind him for his acts as if he were agent originally appointed by the principal.
 But where agent, without having the authority to do so, has appointed a sub-agent, the principal is not represented by or responsible for the acts of such a sub-agent.
 The sub-agent can only bind the agent by contracts entered into with third parties.